aza547/wcl-parse-lookup/README.md

 # How To Run?
 - Update `$apiKey` in `LookupController.php` with a real API key.
 - Install Laravel, PHP, Composer (I think Herd does all that for free) and Node.
+- Run some commands to setup the checkout:
-- Install Laravel dependencies: `composer install` - I think, not actually tested this before.
+  - `composer install`
-- Install Node dependencies: `npm install`.
+  - `npm install`
-- Create an env file: `cp .env.example .env`.
-- Generate a key: `php artisan key:generate`.
+  - `composer run-script post-root-package-install`
+  - `composer run-script post-create-project-cmd`
 - Start Laravel backend: `php artisan serve`.
 - Start React frontend: `npm run dev`.